 - Depression or Anxiety – Persistent feelings of hopelessness, fear of angering their partner, and fear of repercussions for seeking help.

-If you are concerned that someone you care about is in an abusive relationship, you should consult with an expert on the best way to intervene.
-The National Domestic Violence Hotline recommends the following approach:
+If you are concerned that someone you care about is in an abusive relationship, the National Domestic Violence Hotline recommends the following approach:

-- Express your concerns gently and in a non-judgmental way.
+- Express your concerns to your loved one in a gentle and non-judgmental way.

-- Encourage them to participate in activities outside of the relationship with friends and family.
+- Encourage participation in activities outside of the relationship with friends and family.

-- Encourage them to talk to people who can provide help and guidance.
-Provide them the number for the National Domestic Violence Hotline, 800-799-SAFE (7233).
+- Encourage outreach to people who can provide help and guidance, such as the phone number for the National Domestic Violence Hotline, 800-799-SAFE (7233).

-For more information and guidance on helping someone who is experiencing intimate partner violence, contact the National Domestic Violence Hotline toll-free at 800-799-SAFE (7233).
+For more information and guidance on helping someone who is experiencing domestic violence, contact the National Domestic Violence Hotline toll-free at 800-799-SAFE (7233).
 You can also contact your Component Employee Assistance Program for guidance and resources.